-AP source: MAC cancels fall football season due to virus
+Mid-American Conference cancels fall football due to virus

 Nine of 13 conferences at Division I’s second-tier of football, the Championship Subdivision, have already announced postponed their fall football seasons, with an eye toward making them up in the spring.

-But in FBS, conferences have been putting plans in place to — however tentative — for the coming season.
-The Power Five went first and then the so-called Group of Five, with the American Athletic, Sun Belt, Mountain West and Conference USA all finalizing schedule models this week.
+But in FBS, conferences have been putting in place plans — however tentative — for the coming season.
+The Power Five went first and then the so-called Group of Five, with the American Athletic, Sun Belt, Mountain West and Conference USA all completing schedule models this week.

 The MAC was the last one without a stated plan.
 A meeting of its presidents earlier in the week was expected to produce an agreement on how to go about a fall season, but instead some schools pushed to not play.

 The final decision was kicked to a Saturday morning meeting.
 The news, first reported by the online sports network Stadium, started leaking within 90 minutes of the scheduled start of the meeting.
-The league soon announced a news conference with Commissioner Jon Steinbrecher an hour later.
+The league soon announced a news conference with its commissioner an hour later.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/